FAQs

 How do you handle permitting and approvals?

-We work with local authorities, consultants (structural, MEP, geotechnical), and guide the process so that the drawings and documentation meet requirements.
+We work with local authorities, trusted consultants (structural, MEP, geotechnical), and guide the process so that the drawings and documentation meet requirements.
 Because we are builders as well, we understand how permitting logistics affect construction scheduling and budget.
+Many permits also need to be attained on the construction site post-permit.
+We assist clients with this work as well as joint-trench work for utility coordination.

 Can construction happen in phases?

-Yes—if that aligns with budget, site constraints or client needs.
-During the early phases we will review phasing options, scheduling and how budget and program may be staged for practical implementation.
+Yes—if that aligns with budget or client needs.
+Depending on the site constraints and project goals, we can review how priorities, scheduling and the budget may adjust for practical phased implementation.

 Collaboration & Communication